 ABOUT BEARDED DRAGONS

-Bearded Dragons are one of the most intelligent of all reptiles.
+Bearded Dragons are one of the most intelligent of all reptiles and easy to care for.
 Beardies have individual personalities and are capable of learning to a very high degree.
 But beardies also have one characteristic that has helped to make dragons the most popular reptile for 10 years running: they are said to bond with humans at the level of a dog or cat.
 True?
 Yes, but this characteristic is most apparent when the dragon reaches subadult or adult age and is no longer in pure survival mode, i.e., running away from everything at warp speed.
 Once a bearded dragon reaches the subadult to adult age, they are less afraid of being eaten by predators and will generally calm down.
 We have adult dragons that love to hang out with us while we watch TV or will sit on our shoulders while we enjoy the summer sun on the patio.
 Some appreciate praise, respond to their names, like their heads scratched, etc. They are all individuals but all of our beardies respond to gentle human interaction.

 More Than One?